bhavyamotakatla/new_project/README.md

 exposure to my interested field of study and become an industry ready.
 Therefore, after a lot of contemplation and speaking to my professors and colleagues I have decided to pursue my MS Degree in Computer Science.
 The field of computer science is vast and the advancements in this field are tremendous.
-Being part of this intriguing field, if I could contribute even 1% to it I would beoverwhelmed.
+Being part of this intriguing field, if I could contribute even 1% to it I would be overwhelmed.

 My ultimate goal in my career is to make a commendable contribution to the computing world, either by starting an innovative venture or doing research which would change the dimensions of future computing and the way we perceive the computers.
 I believe that a dedicated study would enable me to achieve my career goals.
 After doing further research on the university and going through its website I realized that your reputed University has a strong faculty and